-We understand that it isn’t realistic for everyone to wash their hair daily due to lack of time and their hair texture and length – this is particularly true if you have very unruly, curly, coarse and hard-to-control hair, such as African Caribbean hair.
+We understand that it isn’t realistic for everyone to wash their hair daily due to lack of time and their hair texture and length – this is particularly true if you have very unruly, coarse and hard-to-control hair, such as Natural Coiled Curls.
 Furthermore, if you need to straighten your hair every time you wash it, there can be negatives.
 Indeed, some individuals find their hair looks and behaves better after a few days of not washing.
 It is an individual preference, but research shows that frequent shampooing helps to maintain a healthy scalp and hair.

 If daily shampooing isn’t possible, we recommend every other day, or try using a scalp toner, or dry shampoo with scalp benefits, on the days in between to help keep your scalp and hair in better condition and to discourage the overgrowth of bacteria.
 The most important thing is to choose the correct shampoo and conditioner for your hair texture and needs.